Close up of two people speaking during a counselling session. One person is taking notes on a notepad.

 There are times in life where we may need some extra support with our mental health.
 This can be due to high stress, academic challenges, isolation, changes in circumstances and bereavement.
 Sometimes what we need support with is finding out why we are not feeling well.

-Counselling gives you the opportunity to talk about what is difficult for you in a confidential and therapeutic space.
-Together with your counsellor you can work on exploring difficult feelings and/or events, finding ways to process them and work on rebuilding resilience and healthy coping strategies.
+Counselling allows you to talk about what is difficult for you in a confidential and therapeutic space.
+With your counsellor, you can work on exploring difficult feelings and/or events, finding ways to process them and rebuilding resilience and healthy coping strategies.

 The Counselling team can offer six to eight weekly sessions with a qualified counsellor.
 These sessions will take place face-to-face or online through Microsoft Teams.
-We are able to see students at all four of our campuses.
+We can see students at all four of our campuses.
 You will be able to note your preference when completing the self-referral.
-We try to offer you counselling in the form that best suits you, but if you have limited availability, you might find that you will have to wait a little longer.
+We try to offer you counselling in the form that best suits you and is on a first come first served basis and limited availability may result in having to wait longer.

-If you have any further questions or concerns, please refer to the Counselling FAQs below before contacting the Wellbeing team.
-You can contact the team by emailing counsellingreferrals@edinburghcollege.ac.uk.
+If you have any further questions or concerns, please refer to the Counselling FAQs.
+If you have further questions please contact the team by emailing counsellingreferrals@edinburghcollege.ac.uk.

 Referral process